When it comes to picking the right bib for baby, start by considering these:

 WHAT Save on repeated washing with these PVC- and BPA-free disposable bibs.
 Each disposable bib, good for babies 6 months and up, comes in a three-ply design — the top is soft, the middle the most absorbent with a leak-proof bottom layer.
 Plus crumb-catcher!

 PARENTS SAY Very convenient especially when you eat out and it might be difficult to get access to water to rinse the bib, such as when you’re out in the park for a picnic.
 The affordable price tag makes it attractive and it’s free-sized (depending on your baby, this could be a pro or a con).

 WHAT Made with stain-resistant completely food-grade BPA-, PVC-, phthalate-free silicone.
 The bib also comes with an adjustable strap, which should suit kewpie from 7 months to 3 years.
-Express your little one’s personality with the wide range of designs — a pearly necklace, a smiley shark or the dots of a ladybird.
+Express your little one’s personality with the wide range of designs — a pearly necklace, a cute penguin or popsicles.

 PARENTS SAY It’s an affordable bib with a good variety of designs.
 Another big plus is the foldable design (despite the crumb-catcher)!
 One tester complained that silicone bibs often have a strong smell which can put baby off (though the smell vanishes over time).

 WHAT Navy blue and white stripes on one side and anchors on the other, this bib’s for bubs if he’s into all things nautical.
 The Agion antimicrobial lining of the bib slows the growth of odour-causing bacteria, mould and mildew — good if you need to store it for extended periods of time.
 The bib’s fabric is treated with Teflon, making it stain- and liquid-resistant.
 Best of all, it is machine-washable!